top of page

 Rich in flavour and texture, earthy and wholesome, Struncatura is a beautiful example of how dishes born out of necessity or scarcity, using simple and accessible ingredients, can evolve into traditional dishes that become part of contemporary cuisine.

-Recipe based on traditional Struncatura
+Recipe source: my interpretation of traditional Struncatura

 Makes 4 Portions

-• 500g Struncatura/Stroncatura pasta (or the roughest wholewheat linguine you can find)
+• 500 g Struncatura/Stroncatura pasta (or the roughest wholewheat linguine you can find)

 • 8 anchovy fillets in olive oil